 By grounding the reader, you are answering these questions right off the bat, so that there is no confusion and the reader can dive into the novel, chapter, or next scene without being ripped out of the fictive dream by lingering doubt or uncertainty.

 I see lots of chapters start with dialogue that is not attributed to anyone with a dialogue tag.
-That’s not grounding us because we don’t know who is involved right off the bat.
+That’s not solid chapter structure because we don’t know who is involved right off the bat.
 It’s also really important to know how much time has passed since we last saw the action of the story.
 Does the next chapter/scene pick up right away or does it pick up next Wednesday?
 That’s important to the reader’s sense of story and pacing.
 I see a lot of opening paragraphs or scenes that take place in some nebulous setting.
 Whether it’s the same setting as the previous chapter/scene or a new setting, we have to know it and get a sense of it.
 If we haven’t seen this place before, we need to get some more meaty description.
 Finally, we should pick up almost immediately what’s going on.
 If the last chapter/scene ended with the reader expecting something — like the bully saying, “I’ll see you in five minutes for a beat-down,” we’ll be expecting said beat-down the next time we see the character — then tell us right away if our expectations will be met or if we’re in a different scene altogether.

 Here’s an example I wrote of an opening paragraph for a chapter that grounds the reader in a way that lets them have their questions answered: